 The Intermediate Level Apprenticeship for Supporting Teaching and Learning in Schools is designed for learning support staff whose responsibilities at work are closely supervised.
 They will be working under the direction of the class teacher whose lesson planning and day-to-day direction set the framework within which the individual works.

 The duration of this apprenticeship is generally 12-18 months.
+You will be required to attend college 1 day per week.

 If you work or wish to work in schools supporting teaching and learning, then this course is for you.
 It is ideal for teaching assistants working under the direction of the teacher.
 This course will enable the learner to develop the knowledge and skills needed when supporting teaching and learning in the school environment.
 It is suitable for both employed and voluntary teaching assistants.